OctopusDeploy/docs/src/pages/docs/deployments/patterns/canary-deployments.md

 The alternative approach is to build canary deployments into your deployment process.

-1. Deploy the package to the canary server (one or more deployment targets may be assigned to the *canary* role).
+1. Deploy the package to the canary server (one or more deployment targets may be associated with the *canary* [target tag](/docs/infrastructure/deployment-targets/#target-roles)).
 2. Have a [manual intervention](/docs/projects/built-in-step-templates/manual-intervention-and-approvals) step to wait until we are satisfied.
-3. Deploy the package to the remaining deployment targets (the *web-server* role).
+3. Deploy the package to the remaining deployment targets (the *web-server* target tag).

 Note that the first two steps have been configured to only run for production deployments - in our pre-production environments, we can just deploy to all targets immediately.
 If we were performing fully automated tests, we could use a [PowerShell script step](/docs/deployments/custom-scripts) to invoke them rather than the manual intervention step.